mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 The individual algorithms are superficially discussed below.

-There are two further algorithms which coordinate these algorithms, they are *SANSReductionCore* and *SANSSingleReduction* which are discussed further down.
+There are two further algorithms which coordinate these algorithms, they are :ref:`SANSReductionCore <algm-SANSReductionCore>` and :ref:`SANSSingleReduction <algm-SANSSingleReduction>` which are discussed further down.

 *SANSCalculateTransmission*
 ------------------------------

-The *SANSCalculateTransmission* algorithm is one of the more complex algorithms in the reduction chain with many sub-steps and a wide variety of parameters which can be set by the users.
+The :ref:`SANSCalculateTransmission <algm-SANSCalculateTransmission>` algorithm is one of the more complex algorithms in the reduction chain with many sub-steps and a wide variety of parameters which can be set by the users.